 This topic describes the common request headers of Log Service API operations.

 Log Service API operations are RESTful API operations that are based on the HTTP protocol.
+A set of common request headers can be used in these API operations.
 The following table describes the common request headers of all API requests.

 |Accept||String||No||The type of the value that the client expects Log Service to return.
 Valid values: application/json and application/x-protobuf.
 This header is valid only for GET requests.
 The value varies with API definitions.|